apache/nifi-site/src/pages/markdown/licensing-guide.md

 ### How to go about working with the LICENSE/NOTICE modifications

-If the dependency is a source dependency (ie you copied in javascript, css, java source files from a website) then you must ensure it is from [Category-A](https://www.apache.org/legal/resolved.html#category-a) licenses.
+If the dependency is a source dependency (for example: you copied in javascript, css, java source files from a website) then you must ensure it is from [Category-A](https://www.apache.org/legal/resolved.html#category-a) licenses.

-If the dependency is a binary dependency (ie maven pulled in a jar file) then you must ensure it is either from [Category-A](https://www.apache.org/legal/resolved.html#category-a) or [Category-B](https://www.apache.org/legal/resolved.html#category-b).
+If the dependency is a binary dependency (for example: maven pulled in a jar file) then you must ensure it is either from [Category-A](https://www.apache.org/legal/resolved.html#category-a) or [Category-B](https://www.apache.org/legal/resolved.html#category-b).